zongyf02/ChessAI_CodeSample/README.md

 Note:
 The Chess AI is based on a chess program that [Michael Lapshin](https://github.com/MichaelLapshin) and I wrote for a Waterloo CS247 project.
 As a result, signicant portion of the code cannot be made public, but is available upon request.
-The code contained here was not submitted as part of the project and would not count for marks.
+The code contained here was written later and was not submitted as part of the project.